 - promoting health and fitness

 - planning school meal programs or other group feeding programs

 - the management of food service operations in institutional settings; nutrition research

 - improving the nutritional quality of food and supplements

 Our programs are designed to meet the educational goals for individuals seeking to become Registered Dietitian/Nutritionists (RDN).
-Both of our programs, the Bachelor of Science in Nutrition and Dietetics, also known as the Didactic Program in Dietetics (DPD), and the Coordinated Master in Nutrition and Dietetics, are accredited by ACEND, the Accreditation Council for Education in Nutrition and Dietetics.
+The Bachelor of Science in Nutrition and Dietetics, also known as the Didactic Program in Dietetics (DPD) is accredited by ACEND, the Accreditation Council for Education in Nutrition and Dietetics.
 Only ACEND accredited programs can train individuals to become RDNs.

 The mission of the Didactic Program in Dietetics (DPD) within the Department of Sports Medicine and Nutrition (SMN) is to provide students a strong academic foundation of knowledge and skills in nutrition and dietetics to meet the required coursework and experiences to apply to a Dietetic Internship or a Coordinated Master’s Program as required to become a Registered Dietitian Nutritionist (RDN), pursue an advanced degree in science/healthcare-related discipline, or to function in society as a professional and upon which practitioner competence can be built.
 The program provides the academic preparation to support continued professional growth to meet personal, professional, community, and worldwide evolving health care needs.